rzwink/django-fc/README.md

     ```

 2. setup .env by renaming .env.example and adding relevant keys, or receive .env file by
-contacting rob@raziexchange.com.
+contacting rob.
 The following commands will not work without a valid .env

 3. Initialize a sqlite database
 ```commandline